tweag/nickel/doc/manual/merging.md

 `Left0`.

-The accumulated contracts are applied lazily: as long as the field's value isn't requested, contracts are accumulated but not applied.
-This makes it possible to build a value piecewise, whereas the intermediate values don't necessarily respect the contract.
+The accumulated contracts are applied lazily: as long as the field's value isn't requested, contracts are accumulated but not yet applied.
+This makes it possible to build a value piecewise, whereas the intermediate values don't necessarily satisfy the contract.
 For example:

 ```nickel
 let FooContract = {